ruiawang/Squaredle-Answers/README.md

 [NWL2020](https://scrabbleplayers.org/w/NWL2020), which has access restrictions.

 *Disclaimer*: I am not affiliated with Squaredle in any way.
-Using this solver to dishonestly achieve a perfect score in a short amount of time in the interest of getting a high score on the leaderboard is considered cheating and strongly discouraged, of which is punishable by having such account be blocked from Squaredle's leaderboard..
+Using this solver to dishonestly achieve a perfect score in a short amount of time in the interest of getting a high score on the leaderboard is considered cheating and strongly discouraged, of which is punishable by having such account be blocked from Squaredle's leaderboard.